0SliverBullet/Experience-assisted-Combinatorial-Optimization/README.md

 Codes are publicly available on GitHub: Algorithm Implementation.

 2. We collect **6 benchmarks for UFLP** from https://resources.mpi-inf.mpg.de/departments/d1/projects/benchmarks/UflLib/index.html, where $OR$ and $M*$ is the most popular benchmarks used in most paper currently.
-Meanwhile, we also upload 4 other benchmarks named $Euclid$, $GapA, $$GapB$, $GapC$.
+Meanwhile, we also upload 4 other benchmarks named $Euclid$, $GapA, $GapB$, and $GapC$.

-   The information of the 6 benchmarks for UFLP is summarized as follows:
+   The information on the 6 benchmarks for UFLP is summarized as follows:

    | benchmark  | Instance            | facility | customer |
    | ---------- | ------------------- | -------- | -------- |